YSCodez/figma-2-react/README.md

 5. **Open your browser and navigate to http://localhost:3000 to see the application.**

 ## Live Demo
-- You can view the live demo of this project at [Deployed Link].
+- You can view the live demo of this project at [Deployed Link](https://figma-reactch2.netlify.app/).

 ## Design Reference
 - The design for this project was sourced from the Figma community.
 You can view and explore the original design [here](https://www.figma.com/design/4rZ5WMR5b7iB5quCJGGya3/FigmaPractice-2?node-id=0-1&t=yEE2S4GlOiy9zsxe-1).